NativeScript/ios/README.md

 # Install CMake
 brew install cmake

+# (Optional) Install clang-format to format the code
+brew install clang-format

 # To avoid errors, you might need to link cmake to: /usr/local/bin/cmake
 # xcode doesn't read your profile during the build step, which causes it to ignore the PATH
 sudo ln -s /usr/local/bin/cmake $(which cmake)